 * * * * *

-4.1.6 Amend subparagraph (b)(3)(ii): Operate the vehicle one time over one of the driving schedules specified in this paragraph (b)(3)(ii).
-A particular preconditioning driving schedule that is related to fuel effects on adaptive memory systems may be requested.
-If driver-selectable modes are available, activate the driver-selectable mode to be tested for the preconditioning drive and for the following US06 cycle with emission sampling.
-Sampling equipment may be exercised, but emissions measured during preconditioning may not be used to determine compliance with applicable emission standards.
-Choose from the following driving schedules:
+4.1.6 Amend subparagraph (b)(3)(ii) as follows: Delete the following sentence: For our testing, we will generally operate the vehicle over the same preconditioning cycle that will be used for testing in this section.
+Add the following sentence: If driver-selectable modes are available, activate the driver-selectable mode to be tested for the preconditioning drive and for the following US06 cycle with emission sampling.

 * * * * *